daattali/beautiful-jekyll/policies.md

 #### Late Submissions

-If a quiz is submitted after the quiz period has closed, that student will receive a 50% deduction of their grade for that quiz for the first occurrence, and will receive a grade of 0 for subsequent occurrences.

-If a lab assignment or any other non-quiz assessment is submitted after the due date, that student will receive a 50% deduction of their grade for that assessment for the first occurrence, and will receive a grade of 0 for subsequent occurrences.
+A late submission is defined as any work, incuding quizzes, submitted after the deadline.
+For a late submission, the student will receive a 50% deduction of their grade for the first occurrence, and will receive a grade of 0 for subsequent occurrences.

 ## Quizzes